bsu-cs315/P2-ncbarber/README.md

 I had a lot of fun working on making little tunes as well as animations and working with particles.
 Overall this iteration showed me that I am able to figure out a lot of the ideas that I want to do for a basic game like this.
 I am really looking forward to building more things that I but this level of ideas and creativity into.
+I definetly have started to build more confidence in my ideas, and I'm looking forward to being able to do things like game jams, and this one week project next week!

 ## Juice

 First Item added for juice was particles for the character, as well as particles for the coins.
+I thought that throwing those in added to the movement, and made the coins a bit more interesting.
 The second item that I added for some "juiciness" was a screenshake whenever the character uses their rocket jump!
+I thought that the rocketjump was sort of a key idea when coming up with it, so being able to spice it up a little just made sense.

 ## Self-Evaluation